Skip to Content

 • all parts of the OSSF are at least 100 feet from the property line,

-• the single family residence is the only dwelling located on the tract of land.
+• the single family dwelling is the only dwelling located on the tract of land.

 Applications and planning materials must be submitted to the permitting authority.
 To find your permitting authority, search by the county the OSSF is to be located.
 The TCEQ regional office will be the permitting authority in locations where a local jurisdiction has not been authorized.

-The permitting authority must either approve or deny the planning materials you submitted with your permit application within 30 days after receipt.
+The permitting authority must either approve or deny the planning materials and permit application within 30 days of receipt.

-If the application and planning materials are denied, the permitting authority must send you a written explanation.
-You may appeal this decision to the local governmental entity authorized by TCEQ (e.g., Commissioner's Court, City Council, River Authority Board, Public Health District Board, etc).
+If the application and planning materials are denied, the permitting authority must provide a written explanation.
+You may appeal this decision to the permitting authority’s supervisory authority (e.g., Commissioners’ Court, City Council, River Authority Board, Public Health District Board, etc.).

-The OSSF you select will determine the detail of planning materials to submit with your permit application.
+The OSSF you select will determine planning materials details needed to submit with your permit application.
 Arrange for a preconstruction site evaluation by a licensed site evaluator or a licensed professional engineer .
-The evaluation includes conducting a survey of the entire lot and a soil analysis in the proposed disposal area, and identifying other criteria necessary to determine suitability for a standard OSSF system.
+The evaluation includes conducting a survey of the entire lot, a soil analysis in the proposed disposal area, and identifying other criteria necessary to determine suitability for an OSSF system.

 The links provided below will take you off the TCEQ Web server.
 These links are provided solely as a courtesy.
 Because TCEQ has no control over the posting of material to these sites, the agency cannot take responsibility for their continued validity and maintenance.

-Yes.
-However, there may be some systems that you, the property owner, can't buy because they must be installed by a factory representative.
+There may be some systems that a homeowner can't buy because they must be installed by a factory representative.

-If you compensate any person during any phase of the OSSF installation (e.g., hire someone to do backhoe work or trenching), the individual performing the work must be a licensed installer of the correct level, except:
+If anyone else assists during any phase of the OSSF installation (e.g., having someone do backhoe work or trenching, etc.), the individual performing the work must be a licensed installer of the correct level, except:

 The links provided below will take you off the TCEQ Web server.
 These links are provided solely as a courtesy.
 Because TCEQ has no control over the posting of material to these sites, the agency cannot take responsibility for their continued validity and maintenance.

-Texas Health and Safety Code Chapter 366, Subchapter D is the state law that governs the OSSF permitting program.
+Texas Health and Safety Code Chapter 366 is the State law that governs the OSSF permitting program.

-Title 30 Texas Administrative Code (TAC), Chapter 285, Subchapter A contains the rules for the OSSF permitting.
+Title 30 Texas Administrative Code (TAC), Chapter 285 contains the rules for OSSFs.